lnvglr/character-diversion/character-diversion.md

 There are a number of platforms for typographic discourse, analog conferences as well as digital forums, that have language as the basis of their discussions.
 That is not to say, that those formats are purely text-based—in fact, they are usually supplemented with imagery and specimen PDFs, but the exchange is based on language.
 I want to argue that for typography—as for many design disciplines—, language may not be the only appropriate base for discussion.
 Not to be misunderstood: language is indispensable to discourse, but perhaps it need not be the foundation, the »thread« of discourse, but rather the glue that holds the building blocks, the glyphs, together.

 There are several design unrelated platforms like *Reddit* and *Filestage* which host discussions on design.
 There are also design-dedicated platforms for sharing ideas and responding with feedback like *Dribbble* and *Behance*. *TypeDrawers* and its German equivalent *typografie.info* (since both share many similarities, going forward I will refer to *TypeDrawers* only) are among the most popular typography forums, spanning topics on Font Technology, History of Typography, and Type Design Critique.
-Some of those platforms are language based (like *Reddit* and *TypeDrawers*) others are image based (like *Dribbble* and *Behance*).
+Some of those platforms are language-based (like *Reddit* and *TypeDrawers*) others are image-based (like *Dribbble* and *Behance*).
 None of them are specifically built for discussions around type and make up for the requirements type design critique.
 What sets type design apart from other creative work is the sheer amount of potential individual artefacts, a variety that is augmented with the seemingly endless shapes variable fonts interpolate.
-That is why simply uploading screenshots or PDFs of specimen does not do justice to the versatility of type.
+That is why simply uploading screenshots or PDFs of specimens does not do justice to the versatility of type.

 ![typedrawers](./documentation/typedrawers.png)

 Of the mentioned platforms, only one is dedicated to typography: *TypeDrawers*.
 The fact that its design seems to almost be oblivious to the contents of the forum may be one of its greatest strengths and weaknesses at the same time.
 It does not force its users into the confines of too specific design, enabling them to use the platform according to their needs.
 But it also lacks the tools to intuitively and interactively explore the discussions.
-Hence *TypeDrawers* is—though dedicated to typographic discourse—not an adequate platform for typographic discourse, because the conversation is a linear thread, spanning pages at times and the only visual reference are static image files that usually sit on the first page.
+Hence *TypeDrawers* is—though dedicated to typographic discourse—not an adequate platform for typographic discourse because the conversation is a linear thread, spanning pages at times and the only visual reference are static image files that usually sit on the first page.

 In terms of discourses around the fundamental direction our society wants to take typography, conferences may be the best format in most instances.
-However, not always: In a recent phone call with Klaus-Peter Staudinger (June 2022), a longtime member of the *Forum Typografie*, he told me about an experimental project he was working on in the 90s, exploring potential similarities between Kanji, Kana and the Latin script typography.
+However, not always: In a recent phone call with Klaus-Peter Staudinger (June 2022), a longtime member of the *Forum Typografie*, he told me about an experimental project he was working on in the 90s, exploring potential similarities between Kanji, Kana, and the Latin script typography.
 Back then no type foundry would agree to invest time and resources into exploring what is known today as multi-script typography.
 For projects like his, or like my own, exploring character relationships between the Hebrew and Latin script, that is projects that investigate not only letter shapes for a specific font but rather, cater to rather general ambitions, a tool for discourse around specific letter shapes could be very beneficial.

-To enable typographic discourse in ways that do not already exists (and fall short of some of its needs), the platform must facilitate discourse that is not only language based.
+To enable typographic discourse in ways that do not already exist (and fall short of some of its needs), the platform must facilitate discourse that is not only language-based.

 ## A Platform for Typographic Discourse